 Lynch a notorious control freak – this is why, after the his debacle making “Dune” for Dino DiLaurentis, he swore off working with major studio producers, instead demanding final say over ever aspect of his films.
 This slavish devotion to detail is why much of his work amounts to masterpiece, especially Wild At Heart and the first season of Twin Peaks, and it is this complete lack of attention to detail that makes “David Lynch Coffee” so thoroughly Lynchian – why is he using Java Distribution as the landing page for his product?
 Java Distribution isn’t terrible – they service Allegro Coffee – but their website looks a Mulholland Drive-era period piece, and the listing itself is riddled with typos and opportunities for [sic].
 Surely Lynch could launch his own private-label website?
 Why is this Very Famous Person’s coffee venture merely a page in a drop-down menu, just below “Flavored Coffees”?

-This is a remarkable exercise in Lynchianism, the likes of which David Foster Wallace might have had in mind.
+This is a remarkable exercise in Lynchianism, a definitional example to buttress David Foster Wallace’s lexicographical case.
 The extremely mundane (the coffee itself, its attendant website) and the extremely macabre (Lynch’s brand, ethos, legacy) are self-contained in an inexplicable, ironically perverse feedback loop.
 And because this shining example of Lynchianism is unintentional, and because it involves David Lynch himself, this whole David Lynch Coffee business is perhaps the single-most Lynchian event in all of human history.

-And if David Lynch dies tomorrow, or David Lynch never releases another film, these coffee commercials – and the coffee itself – will be the last work this brilliant, epochal, generation-defining filmmaker gives to the world, a fate so Lynchian the mind recoils in horror.
+And if David Lynch dies tomorrow, or David Lynch never releases another film, these coffee commercials – and the coffee itself – will be the last work this brilliant, epochal, generation-defining filmmaker gives to the world.
+It is a fate so thoroughly Lynchian, the mind both recoils and delights in horror.